What is interstitial cystitis (IC)?

 The cause is thus far unknown.
 Several theories have been suggested, such as relation to infection, heredity/genetics, allergy, stress, or autoimmune disorders.

-For medical advice, diagnosis, and determining a treatment plan, it’s suggested you make an appointment with your health care practitioner.
+For medical advice, diagnosis, and determining a treatment plan, you should make an appointment with your health care practitioner.

 - Bladder distension (a process under general anesthesia which stretches the bladder)